 The front brake lever is located on the right handlebar.
 This lever controls only the front brakes.
 The front brakes should be applied simultaneously with the rear brakes.
 To apply the front brake, pull the lever toward the handlebar.
-See page 74 for braking procedures.
-Front brake lever reach (distance to the hand grip) is adjustable.
+See page 76 for braking procedures.

+The front brake lever reach (distance to the hand grip) is adjustable.
+To adjust the front brake lever reach, do the following:

-- Gently push and hold the lever away from the hand grip.
-The adjuster wheel 1 is located on top of the lever. - To increase reach distance, rotate the adjuster to a lower number. - To decrease the reach distance, rotate the adjuster to a higher number.
+- 1. Gently push and hold the lever away from the hand grip.
+The adjuster wheel 1 is located on top of the lever. - 2.
+To increase reach distance, rotate the adjuster to a lower number. - 3.
+To decrease the reach distance, rotate the adjuster to a higher number.